How to Use Liquid Electrical Tape for Insulating Connections

 Electrical Code Compliance and Safety Considerations

-Using any product on an electrical system requires an understanding of electrical code compliance.
-The National Electrical Code (NEC), often referred to as the nec code book, provides the framework for safe installations.
-According to NEC 110.3(B), all electrical equipment must be installed and used in accordance with the instructions included in its listing and labeling.
+Using any product on an electrical system requires an understanding of code compliance.
+The National Electrical Code (NEC) provides the framework for safe installations.
+NEC 110.3(B) requires equipment to be installed and used in accordance with its listing and labeling and the manufacturer’s instructions.

 Key Considerations for Professional Use

-- Always verify the product’s dielectric strength and ensure it is sufficient for the circuit’s voltage.
+- Always verify the product’s dielectric strength and ensure it is sufficient for the circuit’s voltage as indicated on the product data sheet.

-- Only use UL-tested electrical products to ensure you meet electrical code compliance standards.
+- Only use products that are tested and listed for the specific application to ensure you meet electrical code compliance standards.

 - Never skip surface preparation.
 A clean, dry surface is essential for a lasting, protective bond.